ArtemChyzh/TaskSync/server/readmeEN.md

 ## Server
 Each microservice is lifted using the built-in flask server.
 The Flask framework is used for request management.
 Databases are based on PostgreSQL.

+## Clients
+# Test client
+To work with the client, enter the link to the desired website, select a method, and enter the JSON for the request in the first input field.
+Click the button to send the request.
+As a result, you will see the JSON result in the second field and the response status.